dvsa/cvs-auto-svc-vott/README.md

 # cvs-auto-svc-vott

-This is the project for creating and managing the VOTT services automated tests
+This is the project for creating and managing the VOTT services automated tests.

 ## Getting Started
 These instructions will get you up and running with the automation framework.